 CIS 130 BASICS for Business (3-2) 4 hrs.
-Utilizes elementary and advanced features of the BASIC programming language, with particular emphasis on practical, business-oriented applications appropriate for stand-alone and networked PC's.
+Utilizes elementary and advanced features of BASIC programming language, with particular emphasis on practical, business-oriented applications appropriate for stand-alone and networked PC's.

-Prerequisite: CIS 101 with a grade of "C" or better or consent of instructor.
+Prerequisite: CIS 101 and CIS 106 with grades of "C" or better, or consent of instructor.

-CIS 131 Microcomputer Printers (.5-1)
+CIS 131 Microcomputer 1 hr.
+Printers (.5-1)